TWUOnline/ldrs664/_pages/unit-1.md

  	<li>Identify your personal beliefs about your role as a facilitator/teacher</li>
  	<li>Discuss key elements of an authentic learning community</li>
 </ol>
+&nbsp;
 <h4>Learning Activity Checklist</h4>
 These learning activities will engage you in considering the guiding questions for this unit.
 <ol>
  	<li>Read: Palmer, P. (1998): Introduction, Chapter 1: The Heart of a Teacher, Chapter 3: The Hidden Wholeness: Paradox in Teaching and Learning</li>
  	<li>Listen: Phillip Phillips: <a href="https://www.youtube.com/watch?v=HoRkntoHkIE">Home</a></li>
 </ol>
+&nbsp;
 <h4>Learning Assessment</h4>
-These assessments will demonstrate your learning related to the guiding question for this unit.
+These assessments will demonstrate your learning related to the guiding question for this unit.<strong>[should we say "related to the learning outcomes for this unit" instead?
+Just so students make that link?] </strong>
 <ol>
- 	<li>Blog Post: Incorporating the Palmer reading for this unit, you will write a ______ word blog posts that addresses the following questions:<i> </i><i>What does it mean for you to be authentic as a teacher?</i>

-<i>When have you felt "at home" within a learning community?
+ 	<li>Blog Post: Incorporating the Palmer reading for this unit, you will write a ______ word blog posts that addresses the following questions:<i> </i><i>What does it mean for you to be authentic as a teacher?</i><i>When have you felt "at home" within a learning community?
 What elements made that learning space feel like "home"?</i>

-<i>How do we create authentic learning spaces?”</i></li>
+<i>How do we create authentic learning spaces?”</i>

+<strong>[Do you want to give students these questions before they read the topics?
+Either way is fine, but as an option we could move them to the end of the unit, and here say: "...blog post that addresses questions about authentic learning spaces.
+See the assessments section for more details about this assignment]</strong></li>
 </ol>
 <h2>Topic 1:
 Authenticity in Teaching and Learning</h2>